planeguy/clusterfriend/relationships.md

 person-[enemy]->person
 a person is an enemy of a person and has blocked all interaction with them

-##Privacy
-Special relationships are used for privacy: For and NotFor.
-###For
-post-[for]->person
-Like a person tag, but specifically for privacy.

-Posts associated to this kind of relationships require the friend's public key to view.

-###Not For
-post-[notfor]->person
+##Post-Person
+###Tagged
+post-[tagged]->person
+The person is mentioned in the post and should get a notification (barring privacy).
+Also, a link to the person should be available in the post.
+###Ignored
+post-[ignored]->person
 Tags a post and its descendants as ignored by the person.
 This post should not be shown to a user.

 ##Relationship List
 1. friend
 2. enemy
-3. poster
+3. reply
-4. tag
+4. shared
-5. reply
+5. tagged
-6. share
+6. ignored
-7. for
-8. notfor
 ###plurals (for api)
 1. friends
 2. enemies
-3. poster
+3. replies
-4. tags
+4. shares
-5. replies
+5. tags
-6. shares
+6. ignores
-7. for
-8. notfor